 When that certificate finally arrived, I learned the name of Marie Courtenay’s father.
 She also had an interesting witness at her marriage ceremony, M. Ruet, who was probably the art dealer Marcel Ruet, his wife Marie Ruet, or one of their children.
 Marcel Ruet was definitely in London at the time, trading at 26 Alfred Place West.
-Marie Courtenay’s father, Henry Courtenay, was a fancy leather worker, who was already deceased by 1920.
+Marie Courtenay’s father was listed as Henry Courtenay, a fancy leather worker and already deceased by 1920.
 I spent countless hours looking at the Courtenays of Britain and trying to find a Henry from the right time period with a comparable occupation.

 With the second certificate I narrowed down the range of Marie’s birth date by very little.
 Two and a half years had passed from the initiation of my search.
 I felt a little better when I found out about the 1939 Register.
 It was like a census, except despite being less than 100 years old, it was allowed to be published because it was missing certain information, like familial relationships and where a person was born.
-However, it has exact birth dates and often surnames that women took on long after 1939, whereas censuses only had birth years.
-Since the familial relationships are fairly easy to figure out, the 1939 Register can be more useful than a census.
+However, it has exact birth dates and often surnames that women took on long after 1939, whereas available censuses only had birth years.
+Since the familial relationships are often fairly easy to figure out, the 1939 Register can be more useful than a census.

 I was able to access the 1939 Register in a public library during a trip to Manhattan.
 In it I found that Marie’s exact birth date was 31 July 1890.
 Richard’s birth date was written in as 7 May 1884 and above it in smaller handwriting was 22 June 1882.